Pregnancy and Sexually Transmitted Diseases

 STDs in pregnancy can harm you and your developing baby, depending on the type of infection.

-- HIV/AIDS: Thanks to the creation of powerful medications, transmission of HIV infection to your infant is almost completely preventable.
+- HIV/AIDS: Thanks to the creation of powerful medications, transmission of HIV infection to your infant is significantly reduced.
 But, when the disease is passed on, the results are catastrophic -- the baby may develop HIV infection.

 - HPV (Genital Warts): This is a very common STD.
 The genital warts often appear as small cauliflower-like clusters which may burn or itch.
 If you contract genital warts during pregnancy, treatment may be delayed until after you deliver.
 Sometimes the hormones from pregnancy can make them grow larger.
 If they grow large enough to block the birth canal, the baby may need to be delivered by a cesarean section.